eos/eos/doc/use-cases.rst

      - 59.7053%

-Sampling from the posterior
+Sampling from the Posterior
 ===========================

 To sample from the posterior, EOS provides the :meth:`sample <eos.Analysis.sample>` method.
-Optionally, it can also produce posterior-predictive samples for a list of observables.
+Optionally, this can also produce posterior-predictive samples for a list of observables.
-For this example, we produce such samples for the differential :math:`\bar{B}\to D^+e^-\bar\nu` branching ratio in 40 points in the phase space.
+We can use these samples to illustrate the results of our fit in relation to the experimental constraints.

-We can use this to illustrate the results of our fit in relation to the constraints.
+For this example, we produce such posterior-predictive samples for the differential :math:`\bar{B}\to D^+e^-\bar\nu` branching ratio in 40 points in the kinematical variable :math:`q^2`:; the square of the momentum transfer to the :math:`e^-\bar\nu` pair.
-The call is:
+Due to the strong dependence of the branching ratio on :math:`q^2`, we do not distribute the points equally across the full phase space.
+Instead, we equally distribute half of the points in the interval :math:`[0.02\,\text{GeV}^2, 1.00\,\text{GeV}^2]` and the other half in the remainder of the phase space.

 .. code-block::